 The guided tissue regeneration bone grafting procedure serves two primary purposes:

 Reversing the Damage Caused by Periodontitis

-Periodontitis, or gum disease, is a condition in which you suffer from bacterial infection in your mouth due to the excess accumulation of plaque and tartar.
+Periodontitis, or gum disease, is a condition in which you suffer from a bacterial infection in your mouth due to the excess accumulation of plaque and tartar.
 When this happens, the bacteria start infecting different parts of your teeth and gums.
 Over time, periodontitis can cause immense damage.
-It can lead to the formation of gum abscesses, i.e., pockets of pus in your teeth.
+It can lead to the formation of gum abscesses.
 It can also infect the gums and the bone structure underneath the gums, which can eventually result in bone and gum tissue loss.
 If this continues, you may eventually lose your teeth as well.
-Guided tissue regeneration bone graft procedure treats periodontitis by getting rid of the infected gum tissues and bone.
-After removing the infected parts, it also facilitates bone and tissue regeneration in order to restore oral health.
+Guided tissue regeneration bone grafting procedure treats periodontitis by getting rid of the infected gum tissues and bone.
+After removing the infected parts, it also facilitates bone and tissue regeneration to restore oral health.

 Will Gum Grafts Help Restore my Shrinking Jaw from Bone Loss?